LennartFr/blockchain-meetup-2018/README.md

 6:00-6:30pm: Light dinner and registration

-6-30-8:30pm: Build your first chatbot workshop
+6-30-8:30pm: Talk: Lennart: The Blockchain Building Blocks, how do you write your first app, how do you deploy it, how do you move it to
+                            the cloud?
+                   Raheel:  Experience report: writing Blockchain apps with Hyperledger.

 8:30-9;00pm : Wrap up & Networking

 # Requirements
-No experience is necessary, however an idea for your chatbot might come in handy.
-Please bring a laptop and power cable, as this is a hands-on workshop.
+No experience is necessary, except an interest in Blockchain.

 # What to bring
-No experience is necessary, however an idea for your chatbot might come in handy.
-Please bring a laptop and power cable, as this is a hands-on workshop.
+No experience is necessary.

 # mportant to know